 Researchers Get Closer to Finding the Origins of the Enigmatic Guanches…and No, They are Not Atlanteans

-The Guanches are the white-skinned and fair-haired aboriginal people of the Canary Islands.
+The Guanches were the white-skinned and fair-haired aboriginal people of the Canary Islands.
 With their location so near to North Africa, their origins have long presented a mystery for researchers.
-Finally, a genetic study has been able to link the Guanches to some of their neighbors, at least clearing up some of the questions regarding their familial ties.
+Finally, a genetic study was able to link the Guanches to some of their neighbors, at least clearing up some of the questions regarding their familial ties.

-There is a legend which says the Guanches are descended from Atlanteans who had survived the submerging of the site because they were on mountain peaks - which today we know as the Canary Islands.
-But a new study has provided clear evidence for a hypothesis supported by anthropologists for years – the Guanches are genetically linked to the Berbers of North Africa.
+There is a legend which says the Guanches are descended from Atlanteans who had survived the submerging of the site because they were on mountain peaks - which we know today as the Canary Islands.
+But a 2017 study provided clear evidence for a hypothesis supported by anthropologists for years – the Guanches are genetically linked to the Berbers of North Africa.